kinow/autosubmit/docs/source/userguide/configure/index.rst

       - Determines de version of the platform type.

 .. warning:: With some platforms, 2FA authentication is required.
 If this is the case, you have to add the parameter
     2FA.
 These platforms are ecaccess (options: True, False).
-There may be some autosubmit functions that are not avaliable when using an interactive auth method.
+There may be some autosubmit functions that are not available when using an interactive auth method.

 .. list-table::
     :widths: 25 75